General Georges Mouton

 Arc de Triomphe: MOUTON on the east pillar

-During the consular years, Mouton was appointed colonel to the 3rd Line Regiment, and then in 1805 he was promoted to général de brigade and appointed an aide-de-camp to the Emperor.
-As an aide, he assisted Napoleon by advising him on officers and promotions.1 But he also served notably in combat, fighting at Austerlitz, Jena, Eylau, and at Friedland where he was badly wounded.
-For his service, he was made a Commander of the Iron Crown and a Commander of the Military Merit of Wurtemberg and promoted to général de division.
+During the years of the Consulate Mouton was appointed colonel of the 3rd of the Line and then in 1805 he was promoted to général de brigade and named an aide-de-camp to Napoleon.
+As an aide-de-camp, he assisted Napoleon by advising him on officers and promotions.1 He also served notably in battle on the campaigns of 1805 to 1807, serving at Austerlitz, Jena, Eylau, and at Friedland where he was grievously wounded.
+For his service he was made a Commander of the Iron Crown and a Commander of the Order of Military Merit of Wurtemberg and promoted to général de division.

-In 1812, Mouton continued in his aide-de-camp duties and took part in the Russian campaign.
-When Napoleon left the army and returned to Paris, Mouton accompanied him.
-The next year he was rewarded with a Grand Cross of the Order of the Reunion, and then fought at Lützen by leading Ricard's division in the attack on the village of Kaya.
-That September, he took command of I Corps at Dresden, and fought at Giesshubel before fighting at Racknitz the next month.
-When the city finally surrendered in November, Mouton became a prisoner of war and was sent to Hungary.
+In 1812 Mouton continued in his aide-de-camp duties and he took part in the Russian campaign.
+When Napoleon left the army during the retreat and returned to Paris, Mouton accompanied him.
+The next year Mouton was rewarded with a Grand Cross of the Order of the Reunion and then in May he fought at Lützen by leading Ricard's division in the attack on the village of Kaya.
+That September he took command of I Corps at Dresden and he fought at Giesshubel before fighting at Racknitz the next month.
+When the French finally surrendered Dresden in November, Mouton became a prisoner of war and he was sent to Hungary.

 Finally returning to France in June of 1814, before long Mouton was put on non-activity.
-With the Emperor's triumphant return from Elba, Mouton again became an aide-de-camp, was made a peer of France, and then took command of VI Corps.
+After Napoleon's return from Elba in 1815 Mouton again became an aide-de-camp.
+Mouton was also made a Peer of France and then given command of VI Corps.
 After fighting at Ligny, he took part in the Battle of Waterloo before being captured at Plancenoit in the evening.
 Sent to England as a prisoner of war, the new French government proscribed him but could not touch him in England.
 Once released, he moved to Belgium until he was finally allowed to return to France at the end of 1818.
-He then entered politics and supported Louis-Philippe and was later made a Marshal of France in 1831.
+In 1828 he entered politics as a deputy of Meurthe in the arrondissement of Lunéville.
+He supported Louis Philippe in 1830 and was later made a Marshal of France in 1831.

 Notes